prrao87/prrao87.github.io/content/posts/embedded-db-3/index.md

     return search_result
 ```

-The vector search is performed the same way, except that we first convert the query to a vector representation using the embedding model, the then specify the number of probes to divide the search space into for the IVF-PQ index.
-Just like in the FTS case, the result is converted to a Pydantic model and returned via a REST API call.
+The vector search is performed the same way, except that we first convert the query to a vector representation using the embedding model, and then specify the number of probes to divide the search space into, for the IVF-PQ index.
+Just like in the FTS case, the result is converted to a Pydantic model and returned as JSON via the REST endpoint.

 ```python
 def _vector_search(